pellepelster/mango-documentation/project_setup/README.md

 ## Quickstart

 Of course you can set up the projects from scratch using the Eclipse new project wizard and write all files by hand.
-But because its easier and faster, we will begin with the Mango bootstrapper who will create a basic project setup to get you started.
+But because its easier and faster, we will begin with the Mango bootstrapper which will create a basic project setup to get you started.

 The bootstrapper is started with a package name and a project name based on which the projects will be created.
 To create an example project named Project1 with the root package path org.example.Project1 call the bootstrapper like this: